tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.learn.md

   Numpy array of predicted classes with shape [batch_size] (or an iterable of predicted classes if as_iterable is True).
 Each predicted class is represented by its class index (i.e. integer from 0 to n_classes-1).
+  If `outputs` is set, returns a dict of predictions.

 - - -